-I made my Carnival style Mini Ukrainian Doughnuts (pampushky) for many years and wanted to do something different this year.
-Since nothing says carnival like churros, this super popular fair food was the chosen one.
 Churros are a zillion times better when they are homemade!
 They are also ideal for your Cinco de Mayo celebration.
-And this Authentic Spanish Churros Recipe is easier to make than you may think, especially with my step by step instructions.
+This Churros recipe is easier to make than you may think, especially with my step-by-step instructions.
+And these churros can be made in the air fryer if you don't want to deep fry them.

 Jump to:

-💭History of Spanish Churros
+History of Spanish Churros

-I have always thought of churros like a Mexican doughnut.
-Although the churro originated in Spain (or some would even argue Portugal), it made its way to Mexico and other former Spanish colonies.
-Spanish churros and Mexican churros are very similar, but Spanish churros are coated in sugar, while Mexican churros are coated in a cinnamon sugar mixture.
 The filling and dipping sauce also vary from region to region.
 I'd say my dipping sauce is a Spanish/Mexican hybrid because I use Dulce de Leche, which is more commonly eaten with Mexican churros, while a chocolate sauce is typically the dip for the authentic Spanish churros.
 However, if you want to read more about the history of churros, click HERE!

 And since my son had to make something Spanish for his homework assignment, churros were what he chose.
 I was happy to oblige - food homework is my fave kind of homework.
 These Spanish Churros were perfect timing with carnival season!